luntergroup/smcsmc/performance/report/constpopsize_bylag_2.rst

 for the 2 sample case should help answer this question.
 If there is a bug, the fact that lag=0 does not diverge in one EM step indicates the bug is not in the event bookkeeping.

-We should do a similar experiment where Ne is not initialised at the true value, to compare the speed of convergence rather than divergence (this is currently running).
+A similar experiment where Ne is not initialised at the true value is reported in the next section.

 =========